Get Tech Tips

 Trap and Vent – A Drain Debacle

-This is a recent call I ran that clearly had an interesting past.
+This picture is from a recent call I ran that clearly had an interesting past.
 It had a condensate pump to pump the water just a few feet up to a drain that went to a common drain.
-The “cleanout” after the trap is supposed to be a vent, not a cleanout, which means it needs to be uncapped and vented higher than the indoor drain pan so that if the drain backs up the water goes back into the system and trips the condensate switch.
-With the current position, the vent could not be raised because it would come right up in front of the filter.
+The “cleanout” after the trap is supposed to be a vent, not a cleanout, which means it needs to be uncapped and vented higher than the indoor drain pan so that if the drain backs up, the water goes back into the system and trips the condensate switch.
+We could not raise the vent with the current position because it would come right up in front of the filter.

 - No float switch (condensate switch) to prevent pan overflow

 - Vent improperly placed or causing filter obstruction

 - Using a pump when one wasn't originally needed

 - Using a common drain with no vent

 - No insulation on the condensate drain horizontal runs

 We rectified as much of it as we could, which included:

 - Repiping with a proper cleanout and vent before the pump